ChiliLabs/CHIPageControl/README.md

 - CHIPageControlPuya

 ## License
-Airstream is released under the MIT license.
+CHIPageControl is released under the MIT license.
 See [LICENSE](./LICENSE) for details.